sbd-community/handbook/brand-guidelines.md

-# Secure by Design Handbook – Brand Guidelines
+# Secure-by-Design Handbook – Brand Guidelines

 > **Purpose**  This document codifies visual and written conventions so every contributor can present a consistent, credible brand experience across web, slide decks, and social channels.